Touchstone Talks: Ep 4 - Beyond the Numbers: Jeffrey Rich on the Human Side of M&A

 appropriately gives the clients the best.

-That was one of the things that I think
+But that was one of the things

-was a really important change
+that I think was a really important change

 that touchstone made along the way